-- The redundancy function becomes active (loss of redundancy reserve). - The device is a normal ring participant and detects an error in its settings. - unmarked (default setting)
+- The redundancy function becomes active (loss of redundancy reserve). - The device is a normal ring participant and detects an error in its settings. - unmarked (default setting) Monitoring is inactive.

 External memory removed

 Activates/deactivates the monitoring of the active external memory.